dmitry-sosnitskiy-zip/checkout-test/README.md

 ## The solution

 **Technologies and frameworks used:**
-1) ASP.NET Core — provides the means to handle HTTP requests, easily serialize/deserialize data, and perform dependency injection
+1) ASP.NET Core â€” provides the means to handle HTTP requests, easily serialize/deserialize data, and perform dependency injection
-2) MediarR — implementation of the mediator pattern
+2) MediarR â€” implementation of the mediator pattern
-2) XUnit, Moq & Shouldly — for unit testing
+2) XUnit, Moq & Shouldly â€” for unit testing

 **Project structure**